ZeroMemoryEx/Dll-Injector/README.md

 # TECHNICAL DETAILS

-* Process Access Rights
-* Open process
+* Open process with Access Rights
 * GetProcAddress-LoadLibraryA (used to load a DLL into the process memory)
 * VirtualAllocEx (used to allocate space from the target process virtual memory)
 * WriteProcessMemory (used to write the path of the DLL file into the allocated memory)